 What are criminal defenses in Minnesota?

 We have two main types of criminal defenses.
 First, some defenses undermine the prosecutor’s proof of their basic claims.
-Second, others are affirmative defenses.
+And second, others are affirmative defenses.

 The charge is based on hearsay

-The prosecutor must base the charge on second-hand information, reported to them, usually by police.
+The prosecutor must base the charge on second-hand information, reported to them.
 So prosecutors rely upon information that police officers provide.

 So, with many layers of second-hand information, something could go wrong.